01Create a Great Agenda

 - Select a venue where attendees would enjoy themselves

-- Select a venue that is experienced at hosting similar events
+- Select a venue that is experienced in hosting similar events

 04Compile an Appropriate Guest List